ibeepboop/100-days-of-code/r1-log.md

 ###R1D10 & 11
 Skipped coding on Day 10; busy day at work.
 Day 11: worked through the Basic CSS portion of freeCodeCamp.
 Found it really useful to review attribute selectors and creating CSS variables.

+###R1D12
+Skipped a couple of days due to work obligations, but I'm back at it.
+Today I just did the Applied Visual Design and Flexbox portions of the freeCodeCamp Basic CSS curriculum.

+###R1D13
+Today I did the Grid section of freeCodeCamp's Basic CSS curriculum, and I also did the first section of Codecademy's CSS curriculum (CSS Setup and Selectors).